-A candidate may, with the approval of the Head of the School of Educational Studies and Human Development, or the Degree Co-ordinator, replace one or two courses with one or two courses selected from another Masters degree or at an equivalent level for an Honours degree.
+A candidate may, with the approval of the Dean of Education, or the Degree Co-ordinator, replace one or two courses with one or two courses selected from another Masters degree or at an equivalent level for an Honours degree.

-8. Courses for the Degree and their Prerequisites
+7. Courses for the Degree and their Prerequisites